Vinayak-100ni/Q-A-Devops/aws/IAM.md

 Attachment: IAM policies attach to identities(users, groups, or roles), resource-based policies attach to resources.

 Cross-account access: IAM policies can’t grant access to another AWS account directly, but resource-based policies can.

+##  How do you rotate access keys for IAM users, and why is key rotation important?
+I rotate IAM access keys by creating a new one, updating applications to use it, testing, and then deleting the old key.
+Rotation is important to reduce the risk of leaked or compromised keys .
+Alternatively, I use AWS Secrets Manager or AWS CLI automation scripts to manage and rotate keys securely without manual steps.